This post may contain affiliate links.

 Milk Thistle – liver health is important because it's the liver that filters out the toxins such as vaccinations, chemical flea treatments, and household and environmental toxins.
 In April 2018, I started adding milk thistle to my dogs' morning meals daily because I learned that it is most effective when given to our dogs before they are exposed to toxins.

 Vitamin B Complex – in December, I treated my dogs to a nutrient/heavy metal test by ParsleyPet.
 After years of feeding my dogs a raw food diet, I decided to check to see how my dogs were doing on the diet I had formulated.
 I received a big ‘ole A+, I have mad raw feeding skills.
-The only recommendation was that my dogs could benefit from a Vitamin B supplement and the holistic veterinarian who reviewed the tests recommended Rx Vitamins for Pets – Amino B-Plex.
+The only recommendation was that my dogs could benefit from a Vitamin B supplement and the holistic veterinarian who reviewed the tests recommended Rx Vitamins for Pets – Amino B-Plex, which I alternate with hearts (primarily pork and beef heart).

 Supplements for Senior Dogs